 Most people get their morning jolt of caffeine from coffee.
 If you’re picky about your coffee and still long for the convenience of ground coffee at home, you’re in luck.
 You can get the best ground coffee available without giving up taste, aroma, or even your favorite cafe coffee.

-If you are after freshly roasted coffee (which will produce the best tasting coffee) we recommend you opt for one of the brands like Lifeboost, Volcanica or Koa Coffee, who produce high quality ground coffee.
+If you are after freshly roasted coffee (which produces the best coffee grounds) we recommend you opt for one of the brands like Lifeboost, or Koa Coffee, which produce high-quality coffee, and ship directly after roasting.

-Make sure you store your ground coffee properly so it doesn’t go bad.
-Otherwise, you’ll spend more money than you want.
+Make sure you store your coffee properly so it doesn’t go bad.
 Other than that, enjoy your ground coffee at home and stop worrying about the time and cost of stopping for coffee on your way to work.

-No, ground coffee is simply coffee beans that have been ground and need to be brewed.
-Ground coffee is usually produced using higher quality Arabica beans, and when brewed gives a rich, strong brew with delicious flavors and aromas.
+No, ground coffee and instant coffee are not the same.
+Ground coffee is simply coffee beans that have been ground and need to be brewed.
+Ground coffee is usually produced using higher-quality Arabica beans, and when brewed gives a rich, strong brew with delicious flavors and aromas.

 Ground coffee is best brewed within two weeks of roasting so you can enjoy the best flavors and aromas.
-However if you aren’t that concerned about having fresh coffee, your ground coffee will last about 12 months in an unopened vacuum package.
+However, if you aren’t that concerned about having fresh coffee, your coffee grounds will last about 12 months in an unopened vacuum package.